Iona and Peter Opie: Later years

 Peter Opie died on 5 February 1982 at home, Westerfield House, West Liss, Hampshire.

 Iona Opie continued to research and publish.
-She completed two further volumes based on the Opie's joint research, The Singing Game (1985) and Children’s Games with Things (1997).
+She completed two further volumes based on the Opies' joint research, The Singing Game (1985) and Children's Games with Things (1997).
 She also collaborated with Moira Tatem on A Dictionary of Superstitions (1989), and with Brian Alderson and her son, Robert Opie, on A Treasury of Childhood: Books, Toys, and Games from the Opie Collection (1989).
 Iona Opie revised the Oxford Dictionary of Nursery Rhymes (1997) and went onto produce a solo volume, The People in the Playground (1993), which differed by "focusing on the players, rather than the games and rhymes".

 Iona Opie died on 23 October 2017.

 Recognition

 In 1960, the Opies were jointly awarded the Coote Lake Medal, the highest honour of The Folklore Society, "for outstanding research and scholarship".
 Peter Opie also served as President of the Folklore Society in 1963 and 1964 and President of the Anthropology Section of the British Association in 1962 and 1963.
 In 1985, The Singing Game was awarded the Folklore Society's Katharine Briggs Award.

 In 1962, the Opies were awarded honorary degrees from Oxford University.
-Further honorary degrees from the Universities of Southampton, Nottingham and Surrey, and the Open University would follow.
+Further honorary degrees from the Universities of Southampton, Nottingham and Surrey, and the Open University followed.

 In 1970, the Opies were awarded the Chicago Prize of the American Folklore Society for their book, Children's Games in Street and Playground.
 The American Folklore Society's biannual prize for the best book published on children's folklore is named in honour of the Opies.

 Iona Opie was elected a Fellow of the British Academy (FBA) in 1998 and was made a Commander of the Order of the British Empire (CBE) in 1999.